jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 #### Steam Deck Tips:

 The recommended method of playing is docked connected to a monitor/tv and to have a separate Bluetooth dongle attached to the dock.

+- You need to have set a sudo password for the Steam Deck.

 - It could be helpful to have a Keyboard / Mouse connected to the dock while setting everything up.